pebble-tree/node-foundationdb/README.md

 - You cannot use tuples with unbound versionstamps in other database or transaction methods.
 - The actual versionstamp is only filled in after the transaction is committed
-- Once the value has been committed, you can use `get` / `set` methods like normal
+- Once the value has been committed, you can use the tuple with `get` / `set` methods like normal
 - Each tuple may only contain 1 unbound versionstamp
-- If you don't want the tuple to be edited in-place by the transaction, pass an extra `false` argument to `setVersionstampedKey` / `setVersionstampedValue`.
-Eg, `tn.setVersionstampedKey(['hi', unboundVersionstamp()], 'hi', false)`.
+- If you don't want the versionstamp marker to be replaced by transaction, pass an extra `false` argument to `setVersionstampedKey` / `setVersionstampedValue`.
+Eg, `tn.setVersionstampedKey([...], 'val', false)`.

 ## Watches

 Foundationdb lets you watch a key and get notified when the key changes.
-A watch will only fire once - if you want to find out every time a key is changed, you will need to re-issue the watch once it has fired.
+A watch will only fire once - if you want to find out every time a key is changed, you will need to re-issue the watch after it has fired.

 You can read more about working with watches in the [FDB developer guide](https://apple.github.io/foundationdb/developer-guide.html#watches).